 Upon admission to the OTA Program, students will receive the OTA Student Handbook: Policy and Procedure Manual.
 Some post admission requirements and/or expectations include:

-- Verification of PPD (Tuberculosis Test), Oral Polio vaccine
+Verification of two step PPD (Tuberculosis Test), Oral Polio vaccine.

 All Allied Health majors with a clinical component within their major must submit to a criminal background check and drug screening.
 This is to ensure a safe clinical environment for both students and the public and to meet the contractual requirements of area healthcare facilities.
 Situations in which a student does not have a satisfactory background check or drug test, will be reviewed by the Dean of Allied Health on a case-by-case basis.
 Convictions involving the following crimes may serve to disqualify a person from participating in required clinical learning experiences: